otelwasm/otelwasm/README.md

 # OTelWasm

+Project Status: **Experimental**

+This project is a PoC for a WebAssembly (Wasm) based OpenTelemetry Collector plugins.
+It is not intended for production use, and it may include breaking changes without notice.

 ## Acknowledgements

 This project originally started by Anuraag (Rag) Agrawal (@anuraaga).
 Most of the code and design is based on [his prior work](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/11772).